Czech coronavirus cases top 5,000 but growth slows

 Like others in central Europe, the Czech Republic has seen far fewer cases of the new virus than western neighbours, along with fewer deaths.

-The ministry has reported 91 deaths as of Wednesday morning and 181 recovered patients.
+The ministry reported 91 coronavirus-related deaths as of Wednesday morning and 181 recovered patients.

 A total of 98,681 tests have been carried out, with 7,434 tests conducted on Tuesday, the most since the first infections were detected on March 1.